leafo/moonscript-site/reference.md

 	-- will print both pants and shirt print item for item in *a.clothes

+The proper way to avoid this problem is to create the mutable state of the object in the constructor:

+    class Person
+	  new: =>
+	    @clothes = {}

 ### Inheritance

 The `extends` keyword can be used in a class declaration to inherit the